weaviate-tutorials/quickstart-typescript/README.md

 To run the project, follow these steps:

+1. Clone the repository.
+1. Install all relevant dependencies with `npm run install`.
-1. Configure environment variables to connect to a Weaviate instance.
+1. Configure [environment variables](#configure-environment-variables) to connect to a Weaviate instance.
-1. Use `quickstart-setup.ts` to create the example collection.
+1. Use `quickstart-setup.ts` to create the example collection by running `npm run setup` in your terminal
-1. To run a query, edit `quickstart-query.ts` and uncomment the line that calls the query.
+1. To make a query, edit `quickstart-query.ts` and uncomment the line that calls the query then run `npm run query` in your terminal.

 ## Configure environment variables